 Because I used chicken stock with sodium in it, I found that additional salt was not necessary - wait until after cooking to add more salt (trust me on this!).

-The inclusion of olive oil is to prevent the beans from frothing up while they cook, which gunks up the pressure release valve.
+The inclusion of olive oil helps prevent the beans from frothing up while they cook, which can gunk up the pressure release valve.

 I call for a full tablespoon of white pepper in this recipe; I LOVE pepper and spice, so if you are the same way this amount of pepper should be just fine.
 However, if you are more sensitive to pepper, please reduce the amount to 1 teaspoon.
 You can also leave it out if you'd prefer.

-This Instant Pot Pinto Bean Soup is the perfect canvas for a variety of garnishes.
+This easy Pinto Bean Soup is the perfect canvas for a variety of garnishes.

 - Cheese!
 Any kind really, but I love feta or cotija or a smoky gouda.